V Australia

 V Australia was a long-haul international airline owned by Virgin Australia Holdings that commenced operating on 27 February 2009.
-As part of a rebranding of all of Virgin Australia Holdings' subsidiaries, on 7 December 2011 it was subsumed into Virgin Australia.
+As part of a rebranding of all of Virgin Australia Holdings' subsidiaries, on 7 December 2011, it was subsumed into Virgin Australia.

 History

 Naming competition

 The name of the airline was decided in the same way that Virgin Blue's own name was found, with a public naming competition conducted in June 2007.
 On 25 June 2007, Virgin Blue released the eight finalists of the naming competition.
 They were Amelia Blue, Australia Blue, Didgeree Blue, Liberty Blue, Matilda Blue, V Australia Airlines, Virgin Australia and Virgin Pacific.
-Australia Blue and Virgin Pacific were early favourites to win the competition, despite a problem with the latter, as Singapore Airlines (through its stake in Virgin Atlantic) had control over the use of the 'Virgin' name on International air routes, and had not, in the past, allowed its use (see Pacific Blue Airlines).
+Australia Blue and Virgin Pacific were early favourites to win the competition, despite a problem with the latter, as Singapore Airlines (through its stake in Virgin Atlantic) had control over the use of the 'Virgin' name on international air routes, and had not, in the past, allowed its use (see Pacific Blue Airlines).
 On 25 July 2007, Virgin Blue announced that V Australia would be the name of the new carrier, with the runner up of the competition, Didgeree Blue, to be the name of the airline's first plane.

 Creation

 In early 2006, Virgin Blue announced its intention to operate up to seven flights a week to the United States through either Los Angeles or San Francisco, saying that the route was needed to make the airline as profitable as possible.
 The airline was given permission for ten flights a week to the United States by Australian regulators on 24 July 2007.
 The plans were approved by US regulators on 15 February 2008, due to the signing of an open skies agreement between Australia and the US.
-V Australia has since been allowed unlimited capacity between Australia and the U.S. by the Australian International Air Services Commission.
+V Australia was then allowed unlimited capacity between Australia and the U.S. by the Australian International Air Services Commission.

 V Australia later applied to the United States Department of Transportation to operate services to and from Sydney to Los Angeles, San Francisco, Seattle, Las Vegas, and New York.
 Permission from the United States Department of Transportation was given after the signing of the open skies agreement.